Frederick Herzberg: Background

-Frederick Herzberg (1923-2000), clinical psychologist and pioneer of 'job enrichment', is regarded as one of the great original thinkers in management and motivational theory.
-Frederick I Herzberg was born in Massachusetts on April 18, 1923.
+Frederick Herzberg (1923-2000), a clinical psychologist and pioneer of 'job enrichment', is regarded as one of the great original thinkers in management and motivational theory.
+Frederick Herzberg was born in Massachusetts on April 18, 1923.
 His undergraduate work was at the City College of New York, followed by graduate degrees at the University of Pittsburgh.
-Herzberg was later Professor of Management at Case Western Reserve University, where he established the Department of Industrial Mental Health.
-He moved to the University of Utah's College of Business in 1972, where he was also Professor of Management.
-He died at Salt Lake City, January 18, 2000.
+Herzberg was later a Professor of Management at Case Western Reserve University, where he established the Department of Industrial Mental Health.
+He moved to the University of Utah's College of Business in 1972, where he was also a Professor of Management.
+He died in Salt Lake City, on January 18, 2000.

 Significantly, Herzberg commented in 1984, twenty-five years after his theory was first published:

 "The original study has produced more replications than any other research in the history of industrial and organizational psychology." (source: Institute for Scientific Information)

 The absence of any serious challenge to Herzberg's theory continues effectively to validate it.